meshcloud/terraform-aws-meshplatform/README.md

     terraform output kraken_aws_iam_keys
     ```

+[^1]: This How-To guides you through the setup from your Cloudshell.
+You can also run the terraform scripts on your local machine.
-[^1]: You can also use other [ways to assign values input variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables).
+[^2]: You can also use other [ways to assign values input variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables).